philipp-winterle/crittr/README.md

 ![Benchmark](/docs/img/crittr_benchmark.png)

+To replay the benchmarks you can use the [benchmark example](https://github.com/hummal/crittr/blob/master/examples/benchmark.js) in this repository.

 ## Getting Started
 ### Requirements

+- minimum nodejs > 7.6 | recommended nodejs 8+
+  - async/await
+  - Promises
+- puppeteer dependecies on UNIX bases OS (including MacOSX)

-Due to some dependencies of crittr you may need to install some additional software.
+> Due to some dependencies of crittr you may need to install some additional software.
-Puppeteer has some special requirements if you are running on an UNIX based operation system.
+> Puppeteer has some special requirements if you are running on an UNIX based operation system.
 You can read more about this fact here.
 Including a list of what to install: [Puppeteer Troubleshooting](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#chrome-headless-doesnt-launch)

 ### Installation
 To use crittr as a module or cli in your nodejs environment just install it with